Lucas-far/project_django_id_1/README.md

 - DATABASES (printing the variable through terminal)
 - If you can see your data, then things are set correctly

-DJANGO COMMANDS
+DJANGO COMMANDS THAT MAY BE NEEDED
-- python manage.py migrate
+- python manage.py makemigrations (create tables)
-- python manage.py makemigrations
+- python manage.py migrate (create migrations)
-- python manage.py createsuperuser (http://127.0.0.1:8000/admin)
+- python manage.py createsuperuser (create user to login in development or production) (http://127.0.0.1:8000/admin)
-- python manage.py runserver (http://127.0.0.1:8000/)
+- python manage.py runserver (run development server) (http://127.0.0.1:8000/)